-Tooth extractions in NW Calgary are done by our dentist near you for various reasons.
+Tooth extractions in Varsity are done by our dentist near you for various reasons.
 The problem could be an impacted wisdom tooth or a severely decayed tooth.
 In some instances, our dentist will perform a tooth extraction to make room for orthodontic treatment.
 Whatever the reason, tooth extractions are unpleasant but necessary to relieve dental pain and prevent future oral health problems.

 What Are Tooth Extractions?